damlaio/toki-suno/grammar.md

 ---

-## 9. Negation and questions
+## 9. Negation and Questions

-toki suno does not introduce special grammatical mechanisms for negation or questions.
+Toki Suno does not introduce special grammatical mechanisms for negation or questions.

-- Negation is expressed lexically using **ala**, following toki pona usage.
+- Negation is expressed lexically using **ala**, following Toki Pona usage.
 - Questions are expressed lexically using **seme**.

 Their visual rendering is defined in the lexicon.